maryanneramil19/WD-Hands_On-2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project Its about creating a hero and card gallery website
+- What is the project
-- Whats the purpose The purpose  is to showcase distinct designs of various heroes and card website
+- Whats the purpose
 - What are key components
-- What technology used and how it is used: Using pure HTML and CSS,
+- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->